LEARN MORE ABOUT OUR HISTORY

 It is his relationship with the Danish writer and coffee farmer Karen Blixen that inspires the film "Beyond Africa".
 In 1985, this film is also released in the country Denys Finch Hatton visited in 1911 and which changed his life: Kenya.

 At that time, the young German Roger Brandts is in South Africa.
-Similar to Finch Hatton, he is also fascinated by the Black Continent - and by the life of the British adventurer, which he gets to know through the cinema film: "When I did a 6-month internship in South Africa in the mid-1980s in preparation for my studies in textile engineering, and during that time the film "Beyond Africa" was also released in cinemas, I was captivated.
+Similar to Finch Hatton, he is also fascinated by the Black Continent - and by the life of the British adventurer, which he gets to know through the cinema film: "When I did a 6-month internship in South Africa in the mid-1980s in preparation for my studies in textile engineering, and during that time the film "Out of Africa" was also released in cinemas, I was captivated.
 Not only by this wonderful continent, but also by the person Denys Finch Hatton, played in the film by Robert Redford.
 A great man who took his liberties and who loved the nature and wildness of Africa." - Roger Brandts Roger Brandts

 The name is quickly found: Fynch-Hatton, in homage to Denys Finch Hatton, who impressed with his independence, his love of adventure and his love of freedom.
 The business plan is quickly drawn up, but now it's time to convince buyers and suppliers.
 Not an easy matter: competition is high and not everyone shares Brandts' vision.
 But just like Denys Finch Hatton, Roger Brandts, with the help of his initially still small team, remains persistent and does not allow himself to be diverted from his path.